-Now that there is a set date for re-opening of the hotel sector, we can start to look forward again.
-It will of course be a different time now than we experienced pre COVID, but this does not and should not change the main goal of any property, which is; to drive bookings direct.
+Now that there is a set date for the re-opening of the hotel sector, we can start to look forward again.
+It will, of course, be a different time now than we experienced pre COVID, but this does not and should not change the main goal of any property, which is; to drive bookings direct.

 Both Ireland and the UK have such a vast amount of beauty on each island.
 In light of restrictions in place, personal uncertainty and rules about quarantine, a staycation is exactly what customers could be searching for this year for their summer holidays.